sai-prasanna/sai-prasanna.github.io/_posts/2017-03-20-dependency-injection-what-why-and-how.md

 ```

 So we can build something to store list of dependency type, and their concrete implementation.
-If we have done it correctly we will
-have a table like this
+If we have done it correctly we will have a table of mappings.

 | Dependency Type  |  Implementation type   |